CedrickCruz/ECE199-Final-Year-Project/README.md

 # ECE199-Final-Year-Project
 Final year project for ECE 199: Indoor Positioning System Lost Item Tracker using Bluetooth Low Energy with ESP32 Microcontrollers

 List of codes used in developing the project.
 Tested with Arduino-BLE and nimBLE library.

-IPS Tag Test contains test codes during development.
+IPS Tag Test folder contains test codes during development.